awslabs/duvet/design/lcov-parser/spec.md

 a strict parser would break against exactly the producer variance this parser exists to absorb (see
 [decisions.md, Decision 4](decisions.md#decision-4)).

+Rationale for the near-miss rejections: `DA` and `end_of_record` are the two record types the parser's output and block structure depend on, so a near-miss of one of them is producer error or corruption, not a future record type — no known LCOV record keyword extends `DA` or `end_of_record`, and every surveyed producer emits the exact spelling (see [decisions.md, Decision 9](decisions.md#decision-9)).
+Ignoring such a line is not forward compatibility but silent structural corruption: an `end_of_record` followed by a trailing space would leave its block open, folding the next block's `DA` records into the wrong file; a `DA` record missing its `:` would silently drop coverage that Section 3 promises to either consume or reject.

 ## 3. DA Record Syntax {#da-record-syntax}